Environmental Monitoring and Research

 In the current Blueprint Schedule A POPs (formerly known as legacy POPs, see Appendix A) will continue to be measured on a biennial basis (i.e. every other year), however, Schedule B POPs (i.e. new POPs and chemicals of emerging concern see Appendix A) will be analyzed annually to ensure the rapid detection of trends.
 Annual analysis of chemicals of emerging concern, i.e. those not yet considered POPs by the Stockholm Convention, is important for demonstrating their presence in the Arctic in the least number of years possible.

-New for 2017-2018 is the inclusion of microplastics as a contaminant of emerging concern.
+New for 2017-2018 was the inclusion of microplastics as a contaminant of emerging concern.
 Microplastics have emerged as a global pollutant of concern for which there is very limited Arctic data (AMAP 2016).
 Microplastics exhibit many of the same characteristics of POPs that make them a risk to Arctic ecosystems and people.
 The NCP is well positioned to fill critical data gaps on microplastics in the Canadian Arctic, including their presence (concentrations), distribution (geographic and ecosystemic), long-range transport (marine and atmospheric), and ecological risks.
-The NCP will be taking a stepwise approach to assessing microplastics in the Canadian Arctic as outlined in section 2.4. and focussing first on assessing their presence and distribution in Arctic air and the marine environment.
+The NCP will be taking a stepwise approach to assessing microplastics in the Canadian Arctic as outlined in section 2.3. and focussing first on assessing their presence and distribution in Arctic air and the marine environment.